Samsung KS8000 4K Ultra HD TV Review

 • Overall good picture quality delivers rich vivid colors and deep black levels with a wide contrast range

-• New Smart Hub smart TV platform with improved interface
+• New Smart Hub smart TV platform with an improved interface

 • Good motion blur control for sports and fast action movie content

-• Low input lag when set to Game mode – great for video gaming
+• Low input lag when TV is set to Game mode – great for video gaming

 • Picture loses some color saturation and contrast when viewed from side angles